-- Making a statement of behaviour principles, and providing guidance for the headteacher on promoting good behaviour where appropriate. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, sex or race. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy. - Ensuring this policy is published on the school website.
+- Ensuring this policy meets the legal expectations for a whole school approach to behaviour management. - Ensuring this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, sex or race. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy. - Ensuring this policy is published on the school website.

-The headteacher will be responsible for:
+The headteacher will be highly visible around school and responsible for:

-- The monitoring and implementation of this policy and of the behaviour procedures at the school.
-This includes monitoring the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Acting in accordance with the statement of behaviour principles made by the governing body, and having any regard to guidance provided by the governing body on promoting good behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the governing body on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.
+- The implementation and monitoring of this policy and of the behaviour procedures in school. - Having regard to guidance provided by the governing body on promoting good behaviour. - Establishing high expectations of children's conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the governing body on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour. - Ensuring continuous training, staff induction and support.